 This app is for older readers, grades 3–5, and contains 12 stories, fiction and nonfiction.
 The stories cover a bit of history, adventure, and even creepy background.
 Reviewers have mentioned they enjoy sharing the tales with their children.
 There are different paid app from the same company.

-The paid version of the Peakaboo apps, there are versions for various reading levels, grades 2–8.
+In the paid version of the Peakaboo apps, there are versions for various reading levels, grades 2–8.
 The various bundles range from $7.99–9.99 and individual apps cost $1.99.
 These promise to educate children, while provoking thought with their questions about the material.

 In the 1990s, this company was called Living Books and made CD-Rom games based on children’s books.
 It has since adapted with the times and provides these interactive adaptations on the iPad, iPhone, and Android.
 For parents who grew up during the ’90s, the app is a good way to get nostalgia.